You'll meet with top business leaders from around the globe, enjoy smaller classes, and build a lifelong network of peers and professionals.

 Two short essays on predetermined topics.
 These gauge your critical thinking skill along with written communication, creativity, and – depending on the question – intellectual curiosity, independence, or citizenship.
 You will need to start these well before the deadline to ensure that you have time to proofread your final submissions.

 Two recommendations from IU Bloomington faculty members.
-In the second phase of the online application, applicants will indicate two faculty to submit an online recommendation form by the end of May.
+Two recommendations from IU Bloomington faculty members.
+In the second phase of the online application, applicants will indicate two faculty to submit an online evaluation form by June 1st.
 This gives the faculty more time to get to know you in class (and you should work to ensure you stand out!).
 One recommendation will come from a computational skills class, and the other from a class that enhances your verbal and/or written communication.

 …. just be sure they complete the form by June 1.